jguegant/tech.blog/content/C++/event-driven-pizzeria.md

 I could directly dive into some funky tricks to implement **stackless coroutines** in C++, or explain **epoll** in details.
 Yet the very basic internals of such technologies are pretty mysterious for some of us, when it actually has a very straightforward explanation.
 Why is it more efficient than old-fashioned technologies?
 There must be a thread somewhere?
 Where is the loop then?

 This post will focus on these fundamentals questions, and it will a base for some coming topics.
-I would not dare to simply throw you **spaghetti code**, so let's first explain this concept using **pizzas**.
+I would not dare to simply throw you **spaghetti code**, so let's first explain these concepts using **pizzas**.

 #### **Apache Hut** vs Nginx O' Peperoni: